 I don’t know about you but I usually have a package of cheese tortellini in the pantry and they are such a great save for those “I have to eat but don’t know what to make and it’s 5:00” nights.
-Cheese Tortellini can be served plain, tossed with a tomato sauce or you can make this.
+Cheese Tortellini can be served plain, tossed with a tomato sauce or Alfredo sauce or you can make this bit of fabulousness.
 A bit of asparagus, a simple browned butter sauce, a touch of garlic, lemon and herbs and a shaving of cheese and dinner is ready.
 In under 20 minutes.
-“Umm, yes!”
+“Umm, yes, please!”

 About Cheese Tortellini & Asparagus in Brown Butter Sauce: